Benefits of Instruction

 Customized Library Instruction:

-Sessions, handouts, and library guides are created to suit your course needs for specific projects and assignments.
+Sessions, handouts, tutorials, webinars, and library guides are created to suit your course needs for specific projects and assignments.

 Tours and Library Orientation: